General practice: Registration

 Patients can register with a local GP or with a GP based in another area.
 Since May 2025, newly registering patients who are old enough are being asked whether they received a blood transfusion before 1996: this action has been introduced in conjunction with an attempt to find undiagnosed patients affected by the contaminated blood scandal of the 1970s and 1980s.

+In 2026 practices are paid about £130 per year for every patient registered, on top of any payment for seeing or treating them.
+63.4 million patients were registered with practices in England.
+That is 4.8 million more than the population.

 GP at Hand, an online service using Babylon Health's app, was launched in November 2017 by the Lillie Road Health Centre, a conventional GP practice in west London.
 It recruited 7000 new patients in its first month, of whom 89.6% were between 20 and 45 years old.
 The service was widely criticised by GPs for cherry picking.
 Patients with long term medical conditions or who might need home visits were actively discouraged from joining the service.
 Richard Vautrey warned that it risked "undermining the quality and continuity of care and further fragmenting the service provided to the public".

+Funding Streams

+The funding of primary care is from central government via Integrated Care Boards and is complex.
+Some of it is based on capitation which is age weighted and is enhanced by the degree of deprivation.
+So although a practice may have 10000 patients they may be paid for more or less depending on the problematic Carr Hill formula.

+There are also incentive schemes, quality payments, and targets which if reached will also attract payments.